Kerry Central Regional Water Supply Scheme

 - Removal of approximately 62,000 people from the Environmental Protection Agency’s Remedial Action List (RAL)

-- Improve drinking water quality
+- Improved drinking water quality

-What is involved in this project?
+What was involved in this project?